kvnloughead/web_project_4/README.md

   - adding of place cards with images and titles.
   - Forms are validated with javascript.

+- Card creation and form validation achieved with OOP.

 - Image popups, for each place card.

 - Delete button and Like button on each card.